jogoodma/homology-explorer/docs/draft_report.md

 - **database.py**
    - This file handles ORM session connections to the database with `SQLAlchemy`.
 - **models.py**
-   - This file structures the SQL tables into an object relational model (ORM) with `SQLAlchemy`.
+   - This file structures the SQL tables into an object relational model with `SQLAlchemy`.
    - Once instantiated as an ORM object, the tables are easy to manipulate using other python libraries.
 - **schemas.py**
    - This file enforces data types and structural representations of ORM objects with `pydantic`.